-5.34 While not regarding this particular site, the following is extract from pre-application advice given on a scheme a similar distance from the settlement boundary of Cleator Moor, post housing land supply position statement.
+5.33 Regarding this particular site, the following is extract from pre-application advice given regarding the distance from the settlement boundary of Cleator Moor, post housing land supply position statement.

 'In respect of the land identified, this is clearly located beyond the defined settlement boundary for Cleator Moor; however, as you state it is located within walking distance of a number of services etc. that are located within Cleator Moor.
 An established footway connects the identified land to Cleator Moor; therefore, it is reasonably arguable that despite being physically separate from the settlement, the land is in a sustainable location with better access to services than some of the more peripheral areas of Cleator Moor.